ethano8225/Force-Loudness-EQ/guide.md

 ![image](https://github.com/user-attachments/assets/d4cb949d-8811-4cc0-a3e3-13770cc49694)

 You can close the Microsoft Store now, but you are not done with it.
 You will need to run [this powershell script](Prevent_MS_Store_Updates.ps1) with administrator privileges to be able to fully disable Windows Store updates.
 Now, windows will not continue to download ANY software other than windows updates onto your PC.
-Note: This script disables auto-installed crap that microsoft tries to install on your pc, like candy crush, but I also believe it can install Dolby.

 ## *__Second goal: Remove software that prevents audio effects from working.__*
 Before you proceed, I'd recommend to disable (DO NOT REMOVE IT) the service "DeviceInstall" temporarily to ensure drivers do not get automatically installed during this process.
 You can do this in task manager.
-Once this goal is done, you can re-enable this service.
+Once this goal is done, **re-enable this service!!!**

 1. First things first, go to your Apps and Features tab in windows settings, and remove all apps that have the keywords "Realtek" "intelligo" "Dolby" "NGenuity".
 If you know of any other apps effecting your audio set up, I'd highly recommend removing those as well.